 This is an example that Melyssa Griffin uses for her List Surge Course.
 A customer posted this in her Facebook group, and it’s amazing proof of what her course can deliver.

-3. Show your customers EXACTLY what they get when they buy your product or service
+3. Show your customers EXACTLY what they get when they buy

 You know those incredibly irritating infomercials where they show you all the stuff you get when you ‘buy right now’?